 These standards are taken very seriously and evaluated regularly.
 Failure to abide by these standards may result in academic warning, probation, or dismissal.

 The University conducts an annual registration for students during the start of each academic year.
 The Office of the University Registrar handles registration for students in Years 1 and 2 with information regarding student status and courses from the COM Office of Academic Affairs.
 The Office of the University Registrar enrolls medical students in Years 3 and 4 using information on student status from the Office of Clinical Education.
-Each student is registered in a “place holder” course until the Registrar receives rotation grades.
-As the completed rotations are processed, the “place holder” is removed and the actual rotation and grade are entered into the academic record.
 Students are required to confirm their enrollments as classes/educational activities begin through U-Online.
 The Registrar sends directions for this process to all students as each semester begins.

 During the registration process, students must finalize payment of tuition and related fees, as delineated in the section entitled Tuition and Fees, including filing appropriate documents with Registration Services, Financial Aid, Business Affairs, and the Office of Recruitment, Student and Alumni Services.
-In addition, all new, incoming students are required to undergo a complete physical examination, meet UNE COM immunization requirements, and complete the medical questionnaire provided by the University as a prerequisite to enrollment.
+In addition, all new incoming students are required to undergo a complete physical examination, meet UNE COM immunization requirements, and complete the medical questionnaire provided by the University, plus complete a satisfactory background check as a prerequisite to enrollment.
 Failure to comply with meeting immunization requirements may result in the inability to register for courses, receive course grades or proceed with clinical assignments.

 University students wishing to review their records may do so by providing a written request to Registration Services.